JunyiXie/JunyiXie/README.md

   Micro PythonVM:
   - Designed and implementation high performance micro python vm for mobile device.

+  AOT Compiler:
+  - Designed and implementation high performance AOT Compiler for python language on mobile device.

 ### Hotfix for C++/Swift
 - Designed and implementation a hookable indirect function dispatch for llvm compiler backend